Politics of Yemen

-The politics of Yemen are in an uncertain state due to the Houthi takeover.
-An armed group known as the Houthis or Ansar Allah seized control of the Northern Yemeni government and announced it would dissolve parliament, as well as install a "presidential council", "transitional national council", and "supreme revolutionary council" to govern the country for an interim period.
-However, the deposed president, Abdrabbuh Mansur Hadi, has declared he is still in office and is working to establish a rival government in Aden.
+The politics of Yemen are in an uncertain state due to the Yemeni civil war and Houthi takeover of parts of the country.
+The Houthis, an armed Shia Islamist group, took over the western part of Yemen including the capital Sana'a in 2014.
+The Houthis eventually formed the Supreme Political Council (SPC), which governs the Houthi-controlled parts of the country.
+The incumbent president, Abdrabbuh Mansour Hadi, fled to Aden and established a rival government, which remains the internationally recognized government of Yemen.
+In 2022, President Hadi resigned, transferring power to the Presidential Leadership Council, a collective head of state led by Rashad al-Alimi.

-Prior to the coup, Yemen's politics nominally took place in a framework of a semi-presidential representative democratic republic.
+Prior to the coup, Yemen's politics nominally took place in a framework of a unitary semi-presidential representative democratic republic.
 The President of Yemen, who is elected by popular vote from at least two candidates endorsed by Parliament, is the head of state; while the Prime Minister of Yemen, who is appointed by the President, is the head of government.
 Although it is notionally a multi-party system, in reality, it is completely dominated by one party, the General People's Congress, and had been since unification.
 Executive power is exercised by the President and the Government.
 Legislative power is vested in both the Government and the House of Representatives.
 The Judiciary is theoretically independent, but in reality, it is prone to interference from the executive branch.

 Yemen is a republic with a bicameral legislature.
 Under the constitution, an elected president, an elected 301-seat House of Representatives, and an appointed 111-member Shura Council share power.
 The presidential term of office is 7 years, and the parliamentary term of elected office is 6 years.
 Suffrage is universal over 18.
+However, the last presidential elections took place in 2012, and the last parliamentary elections were held in 2003.